crithub/crithub/README.md

 ### COBALT-FILESRV

 This was once my daily driver until I got my first PC in 2020, it's an old Stone NT310-H from 2014.
-It's now being used as a file server
+It's now being used as a file server and direct-play Plex server.

 CPU: Intel Celeron 2950M 2c/2t @ 2GHz
 RAM: 4GB DDR3-1600 (unknown brand)